How Much Does it Cost to Build a Website For Small Business?

 ~ Richard Bach

-I like Google Workspace because they are (mostly) good at helping you stay organised and productive!
-One thing they do well is allow you to add your own domain to a gmail type email so you come across as a bit more professional. 🙂
+A custom domain is where you add your own domain to a gmail type email so you come across as a bit more professional.
+Like this:

 Google Workspace business starter is around $5.00 / month.
 Free trial here.

 Note: You will still need to purchase your own domain.
-(Don't think too hard about this, just do it!)
+(Just do it!)

 The cost to build a website